Being a family friendly destination is something The Bend takes seriously.

 There are dozens of reasons why Ballpark Digest in 2017 named Four Winds Field the best low-Class A ballpark in the country.
 These are just a few of them.

 The History Museum

 Kids can get a hands-on look at local history at The History Museum’s Kidsfirst Children’s Museum.
-Exhibits don’t get more interactive than Pierre Navarre’s Cabin, named for the first European to permanently settle the St. Joseph River Valley.
-It’s complete with a child-sized dining table, chair, bed and other hands-on household items.
-Kids can step back in history in the adjacent school house and “navigate” the St. Joseph River in a life-size birch bark canoe.
+It’s complete with a child-sized dining table, chair, bed and other hands-on household items from the period of European settlement in the area.
+Kids can step back in history here with a glimpse of what life was like when South Bend was just a lightly settled trading post on the St. Joseph River.

 South Bend Chocolate Company

 Get the inside scoop on how everyone’s favorite treat is made with a tour of the South Bend Chocolate Factory and museum.
 Don’t forget to try a piece of freshly made chocolate and grab a box to take home.
 South Bend Chocolate’s downtown South Bend cafe is a great place to fuel up and play.
 It has a food and drink menu that will please the kids as well as the parents, an indoor play area and the world’s largest chocolate store.

 NOTE: The Super Service Center and other interactive exhibits in the museum remain closed as a coronavirus precaution.

 Put on your work jacket and pop the hood at the Studebaker National Museum’s hands-on, interactive exhibit just for kids.
 The Super Service Center exhibit offers kids the chance to learn how a car works and try their hand at automobile repair.
 Equipped with tools and life-like sound effects, this exhibit is sure to keep their attention.